 A blacksmith took his tools to the afterlife

 We walked slowly up the little road across the field.
 The grave of a 40-year-old man, some 172 cm tall, and strongly built, was also found here.
 A wooden box with iron nails was found next to his head, filled with tools.
-A hammer, a chisel, an iron file, a whetstone, a pair of tongs… all a combined smith and carpenter would need.
+A hammer, a chisel, an iron file, a whetstone, a pair of tongs… all a combined blacksmith and carpenter would need.
 The man had a stiff ancle and chronic artritis and would have been unable to work the land.
 However, with his skills, he could supply the area with tools and repairs.

 The settlement mound is history in layers